-Scott Hug was born in Jefferson City, Missouri and currently lives/works in New York.
+Scott Hug was born in Jefferson City, Missouri and currently lives/works in upstate New York, and NYC.
 Scott received his BFA from the School of the Art Institute of Chicago and a Masters from Pratt Institute.
 Hug’s work has been featured in New York at John Connelly Presents, Deitch Projects, D’Amelio Terras, and Greene Naftali—internationally at Stedelijk Museum Bureau Amsterdam, Galerie du Jour agnès b, Paris, and Hiromi Yoshii, Tokyo.
 His work has been reviewed in the New York Times and has appeared in the New Art Examiner and Zingmagazine.
 He was awarded a Rema Hort Mann grant in 2004 and a LMCC residency in 2005.

 K48 is the quintessence of publication-as-synthesis, embracing music, fashion, art, and design as it disregards genre in the pursuit of an aesthetic of sensory overload.
 Its name evokes the inscrutable codes at the loose in the culture (on pharmaceuticals, automobiles, electronics, and weapons).
 Each Issue is a CD-size block, containing contributions from dozens of artists, friends and heros, often with a CD of music and videos.
 Youth Culture permeates the magazine, from the implicit demographic of its advertisements to the explicit youth of issue 3’s “Teenage Rebel.”
 Anarchy lies in the magazine’s tonal diversity, in its appropriation of styles and icons from the broader culture.
 The result is an idiosyncratic, collaborative parallel culture that blends naïve celebration with curious skepticism, a self-described “personal expressive Pop.”
 K48 exists, according to Hug, as an “act of generosity on everybody’s parts,” a hybrid even in its perpetuation. —Victor Brand, In Numbers: Serial Publications by Artists Since 1955.